alecodev/dotfiles/doc/en/arch-install.md

 >- Enable EFI
 >- Disable 3D acceleration

-Sets the console keyboard layout (in my case 'es').
+Sets the console keyboard layout (in my case 'es' or 'la-latin1').
 You can validate the available keyboard layouts with the following command: `ls /usr/share/kbd/keymaps/**/*.map.gz`
 ```bash
 loadkeys es
 ```